How should you keep track of your customer support quality? Or the quality of your sales calls? The answer is simple: you listen.

 Your metrics such as AHT, FCR, and CSAT can give you a good measure of call center performance.
 But to investigate what’s behind the metrics, you need to use call monitoring and call listening tools.

-For example, If an agent’s AHT(Average Handle Time) is higher, you can investigate why the agent took longer to close a call.
+For example, If an agent’s AHT(Average Handle Time) is higher than usual, you can investigate why the agent took longer to close a call.

 - Helps figure when your metrics aren’t showing you an accurate picture.

-Call monitoring can also tell when you need to be less rigid with your metrics.
+Call monitoring can also tell you when you need to be less rigid with your metrics.
 For example, a call that lasted longer than your AHT does not necessarily mean it wasn’t effective.
 It could mean the agent went the extra mile to resolve a customer’s query.
-Similarly, you may find an agent who deviates from the script only to ensure a customer is satisfied with the response or a solution.
-This way, call monitoring can also tell you when it is time for introspection regarding how you use metrics.
+Similarly, you may find an agent who deviates from the script only to ensure a customer is satisfied with the response or solution.
+This way, call monitoring can also tell you when it’s time for introspection regarding how you use metrics.

 - Improves customer satisfaction.